 Martin Bayfield was in the second row alongside Martin Johnson that day: “I won my second cap in 1991 on the summer tour of Australia and we were heavily beaten.

 “It was a weird one, there was plenty of experience in the team but we came into it with all the usual stuff about how Michael Lynagh was going to kick us out.
-We had had unconvincing wins against and in the pool stage.
+We had had unconvincing wins against Samoa and Italy in the pool stage.
 We were not playing well, but had worked out good tactics.

 “The atmosphere was phenomenal and I was pretty confident about our chances, even though I was up against John Eales and knew I was not going to have a pleasant afternoon!